ezrosent/frawk/info/performance.md

 different.
 Comparisons within the same configuration should be safe while comparisons across configurations are less so.

-**MacOS** This is a 16-inch Macbook Pro running MacOS Catalina 10.15.4 with an 8-core i9 clocked at 2.3GHz, boosting up to 4.8GHz.
+**MacOS (Newer Hardware)** This is a 16-inch Macbook Pro running MacOS Catalina 10.15.4 with an 8-core i9 clocked at 2.3GHz, boosting up to 4.8GHz.
 One thing to keep in mind about newer Apple hardware is that the SSDs are very fast: read throughput can top 2.5GB/s.
 None of these benchmarks are IO-bound on this machine, although various portions of the input files might be cached by the OS.

-**Linux** This is a dual-socket workstation with 2 8-core Xeon 2620v4 CPUs clocked at 2.2 GHz or so and boosting up to 2.9GHz on a single core, with 64GB of RAM.
+**Linux (Older Hardware)** This is a dual-socket workstation with 2 8-core Xeon 2620v4 CPUs clocked at 2.2 GHz or so and boosting up to 2.9GHz on a single core, with 64GB of RAM.
 Reads are serviced from an NVMe SSD that is pretty fast, but not as fast as the SSD in the Mac.
 I do not think any of the benchmarks are IO-bound on this machine.
+The machine is running Ubuntu 18.04 with a 4.15 kernel.

 While the results are varied from benchmark to benchmark, I tend to find that while frawk has good performance overall, it does noticeably better on the